earth-metabolome-initiative/emi-monorepo/web/web_common/cas_codes/README.md

 - Parse and validate CAS numbers with checksum verification
 - Zero-cost abstractions (stored as `u32`)
-- Optional Serde, PostgreSQL, and Diesel integration
+- Optional Serde, `PostgreSQL`, and Diesel integration

 ## Installation